Is Toilet Paper Or Bidet Eco-Friendly?

 Bidets come in all shapes and sizes, from economy to luxury.
 Most have a front/rear spray wash and warm air dryer for easy maintenance.

-See also How Much For a Bidet Toilet?
+See also How to Convert a Toilet to a Bidet

 A bidet’s primary benefit is that it uses water instead of toilet paper for cleaning your private areas, thus cutting down on tissue use.
 This is an enormous environmental win!